June Product Updates from Orbit

 In the past few months, we’ve released a GitHub integration, an API, a Chrome extension, and today, a Twitter integration.

-These data sources serve as the backbone of the Orbit community CRM, which helps community and DevRel teams deliver a great experience to their community members while proving the ROI of their efforts.
+These data sources serve as the backbone of the Orbit community experience platform, which helps teams deliver a great experience to their community members while proving the ROI of their efforts.

 In this post, we’ll share a few updates on the tools we’re building, and how our community is using them to build relationships and grow their own communities.